patrickcfwhite/project-3/README.md

 <h4>User Controller</h4>

  - The User Controller holds functionality to update the logged-in user.
-Whether it is adding a newitem to their `uploads` array, or an exisiting item to their `savedItems` array, or if they want to update who they are following.
-The information will first be updated by the 'Item Controller' and then passed to the the function below, which determines how the user should be amended.
+Whether it is adding a new item to their `uploads` array, or an exisiting item to their `savedItems` array, or if they want to update who they are following.
+The information will first be updated by the 'Item Controller' and then passed to the function below, which determines how the user should be amended.

 ```js